40 Percent Of All Americans Who Lost Their Jobs In March Were Making Under $40,000

 “The record shows that deeper and longer recessions can leave behind lasting damage to the productive capacity of the economy.
 Avoidable household and business insolvencies can weigh on growth for years to come.
 Long stretches of unemployment can damage or end workers’ careers as their skills lose value and professional networks dry up, and leave families in greater debt,” he noted.

-Powell added the the United States has already spent around $3 trillion in relief packages to those who are suffering the consequences of the COVID-19 lockdown — a mammoth sum.
-The entire US budget for 2019 was $4.4 trillion.
+Powell added that the U.S. has already spent around $3 trillion in relief packages to those who are suffering the consequences of the COVID-19 lockdown.
+The entire U.S. budget for 2019 was $4.4 trillion.

 According to The Daily Kos, analysts have claimed they estimate an additional 2.7 million Americans will have filed for unemployment over the past week, bringing the total unemployment number to around 36.3 million.
 This would put the unemployment rate at a staggering 22 percent.